MyScript/MyScriptJS/CONTRIBUTING.md

 Local testing can be done using the Karma engine through Grunt.
 First, install all dependencies `npm install` from the root folder of the project, then run `grunt test`.

 MyScriptJS supports all major browsers.
-Unfortunately, it is hard to test new changes in many browsers.
-If you can, please test your changes in as many browsers as possible.
+Unfortunately, it is hard to test new changes so if you can, please test your changes in as many browsers as possible.

 ## CLA

-In order to contribute, you must first agree to the **Contributor License Agreement**, found [here](http://goo.gl/forms/YyzZ9VSvYG).
+In order to contribute, you must first agree to the **Contributor License Agreement** available [here](http://goo.gl/forms/YyzZ9VSvYG).

 Make sure you read the article "[Contributing to Open Source on GitHub](https://guides.github.com/activities/contributing-to-open-source/)" to understand the contributing process.